-An expert’s guide to easy multi room speaker set-up (technophobes welcome)
+An expert’s guide to easy multi-room speaker set-up (technophobes welcome)

-Our experts cut through the technical jargon to help you find the right wireless multi room speaker system for your home
+Our experts cut through the technical jargon to help you find the right wireless multi-room speaker system for your home

-The Google Home and the Apple HomePod are all voice controlled speakers that deliver great sound quality as well as acting as on-call at-home assistants – more on this later.
-Once you have researched wireless speakers thoroughly and decided which ones are right for you, stick to one brand as they will each have an app that allows the user to connect and group different speakers together with ease.”
+‘The Google Home, the Amazon Echo and the Apple Home Pod are all voice-controlled speakers that deliver great sound quality as well as acting as on-call at-home assistants – more on this later,’ explains Stella Winklewska, our audio and connected home assistant buyer.
+‘Once you have researched wireless speakers thoroughly and decided which ones are right for you, stick to one brand as they will each have an app that allows the user to connect and group different speakers together with ease.’

-Sounds simple enough, but how does a multi room speaker actually work?
+Sounds simple enough, but how does a multi-room speaker actually work?

-They work off a wireless connection, which means you can use an app on your smartphone or tablet to locate them, even if they are in another room.
+Multi-room speakers work off a wireless connection, which means you can use an app on your smartphone or tablet to locate them, even if they are in another room.
 So you don’t have to move from the sofa in the living room to change the playlist in the dining room, or get out of bed in the morning to turn the radio on in the kitchen.

-With no need for a radio, you can tune into thousands of stations to find your favourite breakfast show, stream from services like Spotify while you cook and play songs from your iTunes library when you’re entertaining.
+With no need for a radio, you can tune in to thousands of stations to find your favourite breakfast show, stream from services like Spotify while you cook and play songs from your iTunes library when you’re entertaining.

-What other technology will complement a multi room speaker?
+What other technology will complement a multi-room speaker?

-Are there any other things to consider before I buy a multi room speaker?
+Are there any other things to consider before I buy a multi-room speaker?

 What function do you want your speaker to perform?

-Most multiroom brands have this capability which works hand-in-hand with the speakers and soundbar to create a surround sound experience.
+Most multi-room brands have this capability which works hand-in-hand with the speakers and soundbar to create a surround sound experience.
 Some speakers even have control buttons on the unit so you can play, pause or skip tracks at the source as well.

 Is portability a consideration?

-And lastly… don’t forget voice activated speakers
+And lastly… don’t forget voice-activated speakers

 The latest must-have technology is without a doubt voice activation.
 With the ability to answer questions, buy goods and play music the Amazon Echo, Google Home and Apple HomePod speakers can go one step further than your average wireless speaker, connecting your entire smart home together.

-“A number of audio brands are now incorporating both wireless and voice activated technology”, says Stella.
-“This is an ever changing innovation, so we would really advise anyone researching multi room speakers to consider this in their purchasing decision.”
+This means you can dim the lights or find out what today’s weather has in store just by asking a question.
+‘A number of audio brands are now incorporating both wireless and voice-activated technology,’ says Winklewska.
+‘We would really advise anyone researching multi-room speakers to consider this in their purchasing decision.’